 Kathryn Nordfors White, MSN'10, is an assistant in medicine specializing in hematology and oncology at Vanderbilt University Medical Center in Nashville (2020).

 Jen Wiles, MSN'10, was interviewed about her career path in the blog OnlineFNPPrograms.com (2017).

 Sarah Wilkerson, MSN'10, was nominated in May 2022 for a Vanderbilt University Medical Center award named in memory of the late Jerita Payne, MSN'90, MMHC'13.
 She co-authored "Medication Order Errors at Hospital Admission among Children with Medical Complexity," published in May 2020 in the Journal of Patient Safety .
 She is a nurse practitioner at Vanderbilt Pediatric Complex Care.

 Janye Wilson, MSN'10, is a clinical assistant professor at the University of Memphis Loewenberg College of Nursing in Tennessee (2020).

-Cara Calloway Young, MSN'06, PhD'10, was inducted as a fellow into the American Academy of Nursing in October 2021, and co-authored "A Systematic Scoping Review of Psychological Capital Related to Mental Health in Youth," published in December in The Journal of School Nursing .
+Cara Calloway Young, MSN'06, PhD'10, received the Colleen Conway-Welch Alumni Award for National Leadership presented by the VUSN Alumni Association during the school's annual awards ceremony in October 2022.
+She was inducted as a fellow into the American Academy of Nursing in October 2021, and co-authored "A Systematic Scoping Review of Psychological Capital Related to Mental Health in Youth," published in December in The Journal of School Nursing .
 She was inducted as a fellow of the American Association of Nursing Practitioners in June 2019, and received the Rising Star award from the National Organization of Nurse Practitioner Faculties in April 2018.
 Cara is an assistant professor at University of Texas Austin School of Nursing and on the editorial review board for The Journal of Nursing Education and Practice .